astronomer/astro-blog/posts/the-new-kubernetesexecutor.md

 All of the features described above are clearly impactful for Airflow admins or DevOps engineers, but some of these new features are designed to be directly leveraged by data engineers as well.

-The biggest change for a data engineer who writes DAGs is likely the new executor_config with podOverride.
+The biggest change for a data engineer who writes DAGs is likely the new `executor_config` with podOverride.
 Prior to this change, if an engineer wanted to override Kubernetes system defaults for specific tasks in their DAGs, they were limited in which features they could access without needing to use the KubernetesPodOperator to do so.
 Using the KubernetesPodOperator involved creating and building an entire Docker image to run each task, which could add complexity and effort.
-Now, with the new executor_config, engineers can access the entire Kubernetes API and use the podOverride to do things like mount volumes, add environment variables, add labels, set node affinities, etc. using any operator they wish.
+Now, with the new `executor_config`, engineers can access the entire Kubernetes API and use the podOverride to do things like mount volumes, add environment variables, add labels, set node affinities, etc. using any operator they wish.

 Take for example a case where we want to add a label, and an environment variable that will be used in a Python function to the pod running our task.
-With the new executor_config, we can actually pass this podOverride in super cleanly using the PythonOperator with the new TaskFlow API.
+With the new `executor_config`, we can actually pass this podOverride in super cleanly using the PythonOperator with the new TaskFlow API.
 That DAG would look something like this:

 ```python
 from airflow.decorators import dag, task